Optimizing accuracy and diversity: a multi-task approach to forecast combinations: Meta-learner: forecast combination and selection tasks

-The overall cost function is given by the sum of the cost functions of the main task and the auxiliary task.
+The final cost function is given by the sum of the cost functions of the combination task and the selection task.
 The goal of training is to minimize the following loss with respect to the network's parameters $\mathbf{\Theta}$:

+where $\lambda$ is a hyperparameter chosen by cross-validation to balance the relative contributions of the two tasks in the loss.
+Increasing $\lambda$ emphasizes the selection task by giving more importance to the classification loss term. { Note that, the output of the auxiliary branch also enters the combination process through the gating mechanism, influencing the final weights used in the forecast-combination loss.
+As a result, the diversity-aware information encoded in the auxiliary task affects the learning process both directly (through the classification loss) and indirectly (through the combination loss).}

-where $\lambda$ is a hyperparameter chosen by cross-validation.
-The overall meta-learning approach is shown in Algorithm 1.
+The overall meta-learning approach is shown in Algorithm \ref{alg:meta}.